 Sarah Hepola‘s essays have appeared in the New York Times magazine, Texas Monthly, Elle, Bloomberg Businessweek, The Guardian, Buzzfeed, Slate, and Salon, where she was a longtime editor.
 She also contributes short personal essays to NPR’s Fresh Air.

-She lives in East Dallas, where she enjoys playing her guitar poorly and listening to the “Xanadu” soundtrack.
-Blackout: Remembering The Things I Drank To Forget (Grand Central) is her first book.
+She lives in East Dallas, where she enjoys playing her guitar poorly and listening to the Xanadu soundtrack.
+Her first book, Blackout: Remembering The Things I Drank To Forget (Grand Central), was a New York Times bestseller.
+She is currently working on a memoir about women’s relationship to their own bodies, particularly around motherhood and sexuality, to be published by The Dial Press/Random House in 2020.
 Follow her on Twitter @sarahhepola, on Instagram @thesarahhepolaexperience, and on Facebook @facebook.com/sarah.hepola.blackout.